Injury Prevention Farmington, MO

 Muscle Imbalance

-Muscle balance is key to maintaining healthy joints and reducing injury.
-Imbalance can result in dependency on one muscle group, which may cause your body to use it in a way it shouldn’t.
-It also causes posture dysfunction, and the weaker muscles will become fatigued more quickly, making them more susceptible to injuries.
-Injuries can be caused by inadequate muscle balance in relation to other muscle groups, such as having a strong chest and weak back, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
-Muscle imbalance can lead to:
+Muscle balance is essential to maintaining healthy joints and preventing injury.
+Imbalance can cause dependency on one set of muscles, causing it to perform actions it cannot do safely.
+It can also lead to poor posture, and one set of muscles becoming fatigued faster, making them more susceptible to injuries.
+Injuries can be caused by poor muscle balance in relation to other muscle groups, such as having a strong bicep and weak tricep, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
+Symptoms include:

-Customized injury prevention with our licensed physical therapists in Farmington, MO will ensure that different muscles and muscle groups are equally strong.
+Customized injury prevention with our knowledgeable physical therapists in Farmington, MO will ensure that different muscles and muscle groups are equally strong.

 Movement Dysfunction

 Movement dysfunction can result in poor balance and lead to your body bending in ways it is not designed to, increasing your risk of injury.
-Neurological issues, swelling, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
-Symptoms include:
+It can be caused by numerous musculoskeletal issues.
+It can lead to:

 • Muscle imbalance